-This following stakeholders were contacted to consult on this document:
+The following stakeholders were contacted to consult on this document:

-- British Thoracic Society - Society for Cardiothoracic Surgery in Great Britain and Ireland.
+- the British Thoracic Society - the Society for Cardiothoracic Surgery in Great Britain and Ireland - the UK Rare Cystic Lung Disease Collaborative Network.

 The information used to develop this tissue pathway was collected from electronic searches of the medical literature and previous recommendations of the RCPath and local guidelines in the UK.
 Published evidence was evaluated using modified SIGN guidance (see Appendix A).
 Consensus of evidence in the tissue pathway was achieved by expert review.
 Gaps in the evidence were identified by College Fellows via feedback received from consultation.
 The sections of this tissue pathway that indicate compliance with each of the AGREE II standards are indicated in Appendix B.